sofa-framework/doc/30_Components/45_LinearSolvers/40_SparseCholeskySolver.md

 Data
 ----
-There is one data that change the behaviour of the solver, **typePermutation**, that allows three choices :
+The SparseCholeskySolver has only one data:
+- **typePermutation**:  which defines the behavior of the solver following three options:

-**-None**, we won't apply any permutation nor on the rows nor on the columns

-**-SuiteSparse**, use the SuiteSparse library as intended and apply a fill reducing permutaion on the columns only

-**-METIS**, use the METIS library to compute a fill reducing permutation and apply it on both the lines and the columns
+  -**None**, we won't apply any permutation nor on the rows nor on the columns -**SuiteSparse**, use the SuiteSparse library as intended and apply a fill reducing permutation on the columns only -**METIS**, use the METIS library to compute a fill reducing permutation and apply it on both the lines and the columns

 Example
 -------